 Objectives and Key Results (OKRs) are beneficial vertically i.e. for every level in the organizational hierarchy and horizontally i.e. across a plethora of areas and skills.
 With OKR softwares being increasingly used in place of OKR spreadsheets, more companies have adopted this method of goal-setting than ever before.
 Automated OKR tools are not just easy to use but also uphold confidentiality and record progress accurately.
 Several multinational organizations have come to implement this strategy to aid their company objectives and monitor individual employee and teams’ performance.
 Let’s look at the five most-famous organizations that have incorporated this framework, which in turn has led to their global success!
 Before we dive into the benefits of using key results, let's look at examples of major giants than have adopted them.

 Companies using OKR management platforms for goal setting

-There are many companies which have successfully adopted OKR softwares and modified them based on their organizational needs and industry trends.
+There are many companies which have successfully adopted OKR management platforms and modified them based on their organizational needs and industry trends.
 The top-five names are -

 Andrew Grove was the CEO of Intel in 1968.
 Often known as “The father of OKRs”, the Eureka moment of this framework first came to this mastermind!
 Unsurprisingly, Intel was among the first few companies to adopt OKRs, which were based on Peter Drucker’s MBOs i.e. Management by Objectives.
 Using the OKR framework successfully transformed Intel's business, which raised it to great heights!